Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Josh Holding the Apollo City Pro Handgrip

 The last upgrade worth its weight in gold, is an intuitive folding mechanism.
 Complete with a built-in safety latch that prevents it from uncoupling when you’re in motion, the one-click mechanism is highly effective.
-Tweaks to the design also now ensure that the stem doesn’t become unlatched from the deck once folded, meaning it's easier to carry.
-Though, it must be noted that it weighs 65 lbs and therefore, it can’t be considered a portable model.
+Tweaks to its design also now ensure that the stem doesn’t become unlatched from the deck once folded, meaning it's easier to carry.
+Though, it must be noted that it weighs 65 lbs and can’t be considered a portable model.

 Apollo City Pro Folded